telerik/kendo-ui-core/docs/intro/widget-basics/data-attribute-initialization.md

 ## DataSource

-The data source of data-bound Kendo UI widgets can also be set via a data attribute.
+The Data Source of data-bound Kendo UI widgets can also be set through a data attribute.
 The value can be a JavaScript object, array, or a variable available in the global scope.

 ### Set DataSource to Objects

-The example below demonstrates how to set the data source of a Kendo UI widget to a JavaScript object.
+The following example demonstrates how to set the data source of a Kendo UI widget to a JavaScript object.

 ###### Example